 Måkläppen's sand dunes is a beautiful walk.

-To get to the Falsterbo peninsula and Måkläppen either drive or take the Skånetrafiken bus number 100.
+To get to the Falsterbo peninsula and Måkläppen either take the Skånetrafiken bus number 100 or drive.
 Park either by Falsterbo Strandbad or the Skanör harbour, and walk towards Flommen Golf Club (appx 30 mins. walk).
 The walk from there is of a medium difficulty and a large proportion of the route is on loose sand.

 The highlight of Måkläppen is watching the harbour seals and grey seals in their natural habitat.
 They are usually close by catching fish, playing with each other and relaxing and bathing in their bay.
 If you bring a pair of binoculars, you can probably see right into the seal's eyes.
 Or watch the migratory birds taking a break and even sometimes experience the Northern lights in winter.
 Be careful and do not disturb the seals or other wildlife.